Motion for Summary Judgment in California

 Examples

 • Everyone agrees that the defendant borrowed money from the plaintiff, and only paid back half.
-The defendant does not dispute that he owes the remaining half to the plaintiff – the defendant did not pay back the rest because he fell on hard times and did not have the money.
+The defendant admits that he still owes the remaining half to the plaintiff, but the defendant did not pay it because he fell on hard times and did not have the money.
 In this case, it does not make sense to go to a trial to determine if the defendant owes the remaining half to the plaintiff, because the defendant admits he owes it.

 • The plaintiff claims he lent money to the defendant and is demanding repayment.
 The defendant claims it was not a loan, but a gift.
 Because there is a disagreement about whether the money was a loan or gift, there is a material issue of fact in dispute.
 A loan means the money is repayable, but a gift is not.
 In this scenario, a trial is necessary.